irenebernardi/GSoC-2023/documenting_issues/A1 'batch.py' description.md

 ### Adaptive Stochastic Descent (ASD)

-What i found online but conferma che sia pertinent:
 → ASD is used when standard optimization methods fail to find a satisfactory solution for parameter fitting.

 → algorithm that replicates essential aspects of manual parameter fitting in an automated way.